moliver28/research-handbook/content/handbook/about/editing-handbook/_index.md

 If you need the review app deployed after every change on a MR, you can add the `~"deploy-review-app-always"` label to always trigger the job, including on MR creation.

+For more information about how the review apps are configuration for the handbook projects, please see the [Handbook Pages Deployment](https://handbook.gitlab.com/docs/development/#gitlab-pages-deployment).

 ## Naming pages and folder structure

 The site uses the concept of page bundles, sections, and leaf pages.
 A section can have multiple leaf pages, which requires a `_index.md` for the section.
 A page bundle is a single page with a group of images, requires an `index.md`.